Bohemia: Hussite Bohemia

-During the ecumenical Council of Constance in 1415, Jan Hus was sentenced to be burnt at the stake as a heretic.
-The verdict was passed despite the fact that Hus was granted formal protection by Emperor Sigismund of Luxembourg prior to the journey.
+During the ecumenical Council of Constance in 1415, Hus was sentenced to be burnt at the stake as a heretic.
+The verdict was passed even though Hus was granted formal protection by Emperor Sigismund of Luxembourg before the journey.
 Hus was invited to attend the council to defend himself and the Czech positions in the religious court, but with the emperor's approval, he was executed on 6 July 1415.
-The execution of Hus, as well as five consecutive papal crusades against followers of Hus, forced the Bohemians to defend themselves in the Hussite Wars.
+His execution and five consecutive papal crusades against his followers forced the Bohemians to defend themselves in the Hussite Wars.

 The uprising against imperial forces was led by a former mercenary, Jan Žižka of Trocnov.
-As the leader of the Hussite armies, he used innovative tactics and weapons, such as howitzers, pistols, and fortified wagons, which were revolutionary for the time, and established Žižka as a great general who never lost a battle.
+As the leader of the Hussite armies, he used innovative tactics and weapons, such as howitzers, pistols, and fortified wagons, which were revolutionary for the time and established Žižka as a great general who never lost a battle.

-After Žižka's death, Prokop the Great took over the command for the army, and under his lead the Hussites were victorious for another ten years, to the sheer terror of Europe.
+After Žižka's death, Prokop the Great took over the army's command, and under him the Hussites were victorious for another ten years, to Europe's terror.
 The Hussite cause gradually splintered into two main factions, the moderate Utraquists and the more fanatic Taborites.
 The Utraquists began to lay the groundwork for an agreement with the Catholic Church and found the more radical views of the Taborites distasteful.
 Additionally, with general war-weariness and yearning for order, the Utraquists were able to eventually defeat the Taborites in the Battle of Lipany in 1434.
 Sigismund said after the battle that "only the Bohemians could defeat the Bohemians."

 Despite an apparent victory for the Catholics, the Bohemian Utraquists were still strong enough to negotiate freedom of religion in 1436.
 That happened in the so-called Compacts of Basel, declaring peace and freedom between Catholics and Utraquists.
-It lasted for only a short period of time, as Pope Pius II declared the compacts to be invalid in 1462.
+It lasted only a short time, as Pope Pius II declared the compacts invalid in 1462.

-In 1458, George of Poděbrady was elected to ascend to the Bohemian throne.
-He is remembered for his attempt to set up a pan-European "Christian League", which would form all the states of Europe into a community based on religion.
-In the process of negotiating, he appointed Leo of Rozmital to tour the European courts and to conduct the talks.
-However, the negotiations were not completed because George's position was substantially damaged over time by his deteriorating relationship with the Pope.
+In 1458, George of Poděbrady was elected to the Bohemian throne.
+He is remembered for his attempt to set up a pan-European "Christian League" that would form all the states of Europe into a community based on religion.
+In the process of negotiating, he appointed Zdeněk Lev of Rožmitál to tour the European courts and to conduct the talks.
+The negotiations were not completed because George's position was substantially damaged over time by his deteriorating relationship with the Pope.